 What Is the impact on children?

 Some impacts will be negative and some will be positive.
-Over time, how children cope with family transitions depends on the unique balance of risk and protective factors they experience.
+How children cope with family transitions over time depends on the unique balance of risk and protective factors they experience.

 Following are some examples of research findings on the impact of divorce on children.